albertanguyen/wall-e-app.github.io/README.md

 THE USER IS ABLE TO

+* [x] See the main page with the welcome message
+* [x] Click on Companions on nav menu and be directed to the Companions page, url also changes accordingly.
+* [x] See all Companions cards which include their basic information

 [//]: # (- [] Enter a repository in a search bar, click "search", and see the associated issues.
 The repository should be of the format owner/repo-name, e.g. facebook/react.)